aaronpinero/pinero-blog/about.md

 I had a blog – years ago, before work and family began to take up more time.
 It was a fun project and it gave me the opportunity to practice developing with WordPress.
 Blogging also exercised my writing skills.
 When I gave up my blog it was under the assumption that social media would provide a replacement outlet for my ideas and writing – without all the extra code.
 For a little while, it did.

 Now I’ll go back to blogging.

+This blog is going to be dedicated to interesting information.
+I should always be learning, so there should always be concepts, ideas, trivia or experiences for me to share.
+For a more personal, LiveJournal-style blog, I am going to try using [Hey World](https://world.hey.com/aaronpinero).
+Between these two outlets, I will get plenty of writing practice.